Hartington Middle Quarter: Geology

 Being within the Peak District National Park, much of the parish is of the Bee Low Limestones Formation.
 This is sedimentary bedrock formed approximately 331 to 337 million years ago in the Carboniferous period.
 Along the banks of the River Dove, comprises the Bowland Shale Formation which are mudstone, siltstone and sandstone deposits, formed approximately 319 to 337 million years ago in the Carboniferous period.
 Chrome and Parkhouse hills are remnants of apron reefs when water levels were higher.

 Water features

 The parish, district and county western edge is formed by the River Dove.
 There are a few tributaries that start from springs on higher ground, including the Swallow Brook which shapes a north western perimeter of the parish.

 Land elevation

-The parish has a large range of hills and dales, with the lowest points surrounding the River Dove to the south west, from 245 m.
+The parish has a large range of hills and dales.
+The lowest points surround the River Dove to the south west, from 245 m.
 Crowdecote, lying along the banks is slightly higher at 250-255 m, Earl Sterndale sits on the edge of a valley between 325-350 m, Parsley Hay at 335 m, Hurdlow is 355-370 m and Pomeroy 375-380 m.
-The highest point is within the High Edge range to the far north, by a cairn, at 455 m.
-Other notable high peaks include Chrome Hill at 425 m, High Wheeldon (422 m), Pilsbury Hill (395 m and Parkhouse Hill (360 m).
+The highest point is High Edge to the far north by a cairn, at 462 m.
+Other notable high peaks include Chrome Hill at 425 m, High Wheeldon (422 m), Cronkston Low (415 m), Pilsbury Hill (395 m and Parkhouse Hill (360 m).